eProsima/Fast-DDS-docs/docs/fastdds/property_policies/non_consolidated_qos.rst

      - Standard exchange format for Static Discovery.
      - ✅
    * - ``"v1_Reduced"``
-     - Format which reduces the necessary network bandwidth to transmit Static |br|
-       Discovery's information in the Participant Discovery Phase (PDP).
+     - Format which reduces the necessary network bandwidth to transmit Static Discovery's information in the Participant Discovery Phase (PDP).
      -